TheWorldAvatar/stack/stack-manager/README.md

 An outgoing stack endpoint is a federation between internal and external endpoints.
 This endpoint will be used by agents internal to this stack, accessing internal and external data.
-It is not used by external clients in case loops are caused with other Access Agents.
+It is not used by external clients in case loops are caused with other stacks.

-The challenge of querying from external endpoints is that there are potentially very many of these endpoints and they could have performance difficulties.
-There are two potential implementations to address this question in different ways.
+This repository will persist for as long as stack does but changes as datasets are added and removed.

 This repository can be accessed at internal to the stack at `http://<STACK NAME>-rdf4j:8080/rdf4j-server/repositories/stack-outgoing/`.